Film and Plot Synopsis

 Jem home safe

-Jem rests in bed with his arm casted, and Scout tells Atticus and the doctor what happened.
+Jem rests in bed with his arm in a cast, and Scout tells Atticus and the doctor what happened.
 She sees their rescuer, Boo Radley, standing in the corner of the room.
-When the Sheriff arrives, he says that their attacker was Bob Ewell, and was stabbed to death during the attack.
+When the Sheriff (Frank Overton) arrives, he says that their attacker was Bob Ewell, and was stabbed to death during the attack.
 The Sheriff reports that Jem stabbed Bob in self-defense, and leaves Boo Radley out of the ordeal altogether.

 Atticus is reluctant, but Scout sees wisdom in it.
 She agrees that forcing Boo in front of the community for his heroism would be just like killing a mockingbird.
 According to Atticus, that is sinful because mockingbirds only live to sing, and do no harm to anyone.